 Parker Thoeni represents management in employment litigation in state and federal courts, and in administrative proceedings before federal, state, and local administrative bodies.
-Parker also provides advice and counsel to employers with regard to personnel matters, including discipline and discharge, as well as the development of policies and procedures.
+Parker also provides advice and counsel to employers regarding personnel matters.

-Before joining Shawe Rosenthal, Parker was an associate with a national labor and employment law firm, defending management in employment litigation matters.
-Parker began his career as an attorney with the federal government where he gained significant experience representing management in labor and employment disputes.
+Before joining Shawe Rosenthal, Parker worked for a national labor and employment law firm.
+Parker began his career with the federal government representing management in labor and employment disputes.

 Parker received his B.A. in Mathematics from Franklin & Marshall College and his J.D. from American University Washington College of Law, cum laude, where he was an editor of the Business Law Brief, a member of the Moot Court Honor Society Executive Board, and the Director of the National High School Moot Court Competition.